Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

       value_in_examples:
       description: |
         What validator to use.
-Supported values are `kong` (default) for using Kong's own schema validator, or `draft4` for using a JSON Schema Draft 4 compliant validator.
+Supported values are `kong` (default) for using Kong's own schema validator, or `draft4` for using a JSON Schema Draft 4-compliant validator.

     - name: parameter_schema
       required: false